Captain-ASCII/melophony/Tools/DEPLOY.md

 ## SSL Certificate

 A certificate must be used in order to use HTTPS with Melophony.
-To create the certificate, run the following command and follow the process:
+To create the certificate, follow this process:

 ```
 sudo certbot --nginx --rsa-key-size 4096 --no-redirect